ABOUT

 About Me

 My name is Lisa Finch and I am a BACP Accredited Counsellor and Psychotherapist.
-I am also a Supervisor.
+I am also a Level 6 qualified Supervisor.
 My approach is Integrative Humanistic.
 This means I work with mind, body, heart and soul - The whole person.

-I draw on AIT (Advanced Integrative Therapy), to treat and heal trauma, which works on the whole body's energetic field, relieving traumatic symptoms and associations.
+I draw on Poly-Vagal Theory, IFS and AIT (Advanced Integrative Therapy- which works on the whole body's energetic field.) to treat and heal trauma, relieving traumatic symptoms and associations, both conscious, unconscious or dissociated.

 I also integrate other schools such as mindfulness, meditation, Reiki, as well as work with your belief system, whether spiritual or otherwise.